Product

 NetworkPricing

-How to Write an Invoice for Freelance Work?
-Tips and Tricks
+How to Write an Invoice for Freelance Work Tips and Tricks

 Apr 14, 2021

-(updated: Feb 23, 2023)
+(updated: Jun 22, 2023)

 Max 5 min read

-Only 71% of freelance invoices are paid on time, and 29% are paid at least a day late.
+Only 71% of freelance invoices are paid promptly and on time, and 29% are paid at least a day late.
 What's more shocking is female freelancers are 7% more likely to get paid late than male freelancers.
 While reasons for late invoice payments can vary from client to client, it boils down to an inefficient invoicing process.

-Importance of invoices for freelancers
+Importance of Invoices for Freelancers

 As a freelancer, billing your clients is an essential part of your work.
 It could be biweekly, monthly, or on a per-project basis.